nithishkgnani/Linux-Tips-and-Tricks/hugo-github-pages.md

 [Back to Readme](README.md)

 ### Hosting on github.io
+Use Github actions to automatically host the website from a Hugo theme put up as a repository.
+Follow the instructions here: https://gohugo.io/hosting-and-deployment/hosting-on-github/

+If you want to test the site locally, then follow the instructions in this page: https://gohugo.io/getting-started/quick-start/

+#### The old way
 Once your website made using Hugo, is ready and you have tested in local host, to host it on GitHub pages:
 1. Create an empty repository named _<USERNAME>.github.io_
 2. `cd <mysite> #(note: here should be 'cd' + the full path to <mysite>)`  # here <mysite> is your website name created using Hugo